Archaic Greek sculpture: Kouros and kore

-The kouros is especially important because of its nudity, offering a free ground for research into human anatomy.
+The kouros is especially important because of its nudity, which offered a free ground for research into human anatomy.
 But even though this anatomy started from rather crude and elementary features at the beginning of the period, and reached a considerable degree of naturalism in the transition to the Severe period, its representation is full of conventionalism and thought in terms of abstract planes and lines.
 At no time does there seem to have been a concern to establish a true resemblance to nature in the sense of a portrait.
-The kouroi are not portraits, but generic and symbolic representations, and their very undifferentiation enabled them to fill various functional niches in archaic culture.
-This impersonality is explained, according to Jeffrey Hurwit, because in the archaic world the main goal of the sculptor was to offer a convincing, rather than realistic, piece, for the most constant and pressing impulse of this art "was to formalize, to define general patterns, to recreate nature in an intelligible form," consistent with the formalist and hierarchical principles of the cultured aristocracy that commissioned these works.
+The kouroi are not portraits, but generic and symbolic representations, and their very lack of differentiation enabled them to fill various functional niches in Archaic culture.
+This impersonality is explained, according to Jeffrey Hurwit, because in the Archaic world the main goal of the sculptor was to offer a convincing, rather than realistic, piece, for the most constant and pressing impulse of this art "was to formalize, to define general patterns, to recreate nature in an intelligible form," consistent with the formalist and hierarchical principles of the cultured aristocracy that commissioned these works.
 In this sense the kouroi are emblems of conservatism, because if, in detail, they showed clear changes over the nearly two centuries of the type's prevalence, the general pattern did not change significantly.

 At the same time, the naked kouros became a significant typology because the public nudity of the warrior and athlete became socially accepted in certain situations, and an identification began between physical beauty and the collection of moral values known as arete, in a broad concept called kalos kagathos.
 When an athlete won a contest in the Games, the greatest of the Hellenic gatherings, his or her consecration was vested with a transcendent meaning and raised the man to the level of the divine, evoking, as we read in Pindar, the feats of the gods and heroes.
-The athlete's physical qualities - strength, agility, skill, grace, and beauty - were made explicit in his or her nakedness, but eminently religious, civic, and ethical values were attributed to it.
+The athlete's physical qualities – strength, agility, skill, grace, and beauty – were made explicit in his or her nakedness, but eminently religious, civic, and ethical values were attributed to it.
 Thus nudity became an artistic motif in itself, making visible spiritual and moral virtues and forming an artistic typology of long descent, that of heroic nudity.
-Just as the horrid face of the Gorgon installed on the facade of many temples inspired sacred fear in the devotee, the bodily strength and beauty and the smile of the kouros referred to charis, divine grace.
+Just as the horrid face of the Gorgon installed on the facades of many temples inspired sacred fear in the devotee, the bodily strength and beauty and the smile of the kouros referred to charis, divine grace.
 The same qualities were recalled to the viewer when the kouros fulfilled the function of a memorial or votive offering.